agileXtechnologies/hadoop-automation/README.md

 # hadoop-automation

-🐘 Automate Hadoop configuration on Linux OS
+🐘 Automate the Hadoop configuration on Linux OS